Icinga/icinga2/doc/11-cli-commands.md

 By default the `icinga2` binary loads the `icinga` library.
 A different application type can be specified with the `--app` command-line option.
+Note: This is not needed by the average Icinga user, only developers.

 ### Libraries

 Instead of loading libraries using the [`library` config directive](17-language-reference.md#library) you can also use the `--library` command-line option.
+Note: This is not needed by the average Icinga user, only developers.

 ### Constants